| Today is September 3, 2004, and as I have

 On these pages will

-be my tribute along with some contributions from other people to the victims,
+be my tribute along with some contributions from other people to the

-and every citizen of every country in hopes that no one would have to suffer
+and every citizen of every country in hopes that no one would have to

 this kind or any other form of violence and hatred ever again.

-I pray for relief
+I pray

-from the pain and suffering that is taking place over the Twin Towers...Pentagon
+from the pain and suffering that is taking place over the Twin

 us to grow stronger and begin to rebuild lives without fear.
-This is the
+This is

-most devastating
+single most devastating

-event that has taken place in my life time...and in the lives of many.
+event that has taken place in my life time and in the lives of many.

 Getchmis Olsun